adrtod/rchallenge/cran-comments.md

 * changed datascience to "data science" in the description and title

-* provided URLs for Dropbox and Kaggle in agle brackets in the description
+* provided URLs for Dropbox and Kaggle in angle brackets in the description

+* added some documentation

 ## Test environments
 * ubuntu 14.04 64-bit, R 3.2.2